How Our Life Purpose Has Been Reduced To Social Media Likes

 Self-esteem and worthiness has now gone digital.
-Many will post what they think is a brilliant image, update, video, selfie, or a share, then hold their breath in anticipation hoping that someone “likes” their post.
+Many will post what they think is a brilliant image, update, video, selfie, or a share, then hold their breath in anticipation hoping someone “likes” their post.
 Then they feel empowered once someone does.

 Then there’s the feeling of dejection, failure, if they don’t get a single like.
 What’s wrong with me?
 Doesn’t no one like or care about me?

-The proper response is, should be, that you shouldn’t care what anyone else thinks, how others respond to your social media activity.
+The proper response is, should be, you shouldn’t care what anyone else thinks, how others respond to your social media activity.

-Getting some type of a response from your Facebook “friends, is the main purpose and motivator why you scour the Internet for hours, just to post and get those likes.
+Getting some type of a response from your Facebook “friends,” is the main purpose and motivator why you scour the Internet for hours, just to post and get those likes.

 It doesn’t really depend on how cool you are, how pretty you are, if you like that person or not, when you happen to click on and like their profile pic.